e-r-w/RuleSet-Validation/README.md

 ### Group rule sets

-  Group rule sets are defined similar to regular rule sets, except the validation function takes in an object that will feature the group items
+  Group rule sets are defined similar to regular rule sets, except the validation function takes in an object that will feature the group items:

   ```javascript
   {